 In the unlikely case where the instrument's firmware crashes a hardware reset can be performed by inserting a small rod into the reset hole and pushing until a slight click is felt.
-There is no risk of losing any recorded data by resetting the instrument.
+There is no risk of losing any recorded data or settings by resetting the instrument.
+The instrument time however will need to be readjusted using the Vibration_Sentry_Manager application.